imliuyzh/pupperfield-service/README.md

 # Pupperfield Service

-This is a mock API service based off the Fetch Rewards' front end take-home interview question.
+This is a port of Fetch Rewards' front end take-home interview question.
 The original problem statement is available at: https://frontend-take-home.fetch.com.

-Other than that, you can check out its client application, https://github.com/imliuyzh/pupperfield, which is implemented by myself too.
+You can check out a client application, https://github.com/imliuyzh/pupperfield, which uses the same set of API.

 ## Getting Started